 Think in Black and White

 When you shoot in black and white, it’s more important to consider form, shape, and contrast than anything else.
-When you remove the colour details, your attention is focused onto other elements of the photos, like removing one of your senses.
+When you remove the color details, your attention is focused onto other elements of the photos, like removing one of your senses.
 The black and white also helps them to stand out.

-The smoothness of the model’s skin, very nicely contrasts with the texture of the background, and the form of her body encourage you to explore her shape more.
+The smoothness of the model’s skin very nicely contrasts with the texture of the background, and the form of her body encourage you to explore her shape more.

 Her body is broken up into sections, at the top you have her face, which is in the tree section of the background.
 This is the first contrast, with only very light shadows on her face.

-Next you have her upper body, where her soft skin compliments the soft bokeh blur of the blue bells in the background, while still managing to contrast.
+Next, you have her upper body, where her soft skin compliments the soft bokeh blur of the bluebells in the background, while still managing to contrast.

 Finally, you have her dress at the bottom of the frame.
 Looking at it now, it probably wasn’t the best choice, because it can seem to look a little bit lost in the frame, but this again enhances the contrast in the photo.

-ISO is not so Important
+ISO is Not So Important

-The worst part about digital noise, in my opinion, is the colour of the grain.
+The worst part about digital noise, in my opinion, is the color of the grain.
 It usually comes through as some dodgy brown and blue haze on the photo, and I really hate that.
 But when you’re shooting in black and white, it’s really not so important anymore, because you’re not going to see it like that.

 Boost that ISO until your heart’s content.

 I’ve done more post processing to this photo than I would with most, and that’s because I can get away with it much easier.
-I’ve changed the exposure, black point, contrast, saturation, vibrancy, highlights, and added a vignette.
-I wouldn’t normally do this much with colour photography, but here’s the result.
+I’ve changed the

 When you change it to black and white though, you can barely tell what I’ve done to it, although you can probably tell that there has been some changes made to the photo.